EaterOA/light-cycle/README.md

 open up the game in the window and begin moving the bike.
 The game gives control of the blue bike with a number of controls.

-## Movement Controls:
+## Movement:

 * W - speed up (maximum double default speed)
 * A - turn left (relative to current direction)
 * S - slow down (minimum half default speed)
 * D - turn right (relative to current direction)
+* Space - jump

+While jumping, you will not be able to turn nor speed up / slow down.

-## Camera Controls:
+## Camera:

-The camera starts from a third-perspective view anchored to the bike.
+The camera starts from a third-person-perspective view anchored to the bike.
 The controls for it are as follows:

-* Left arrow - Rotate camera left around bike
+* Left arrow - rotate camera left around bike
-* Right arrow - Rotate camera right around bike
+* Right arrow - rotate camera right around bike
-* Up arrow - Tilt camera upwards
+* Up arrow - tilt camera upwards

-It can be switched to a free-camera view which can be moved freely.
-In free-camera mode, the controls are as follows:
+You can toggle to free-camera mode and back by pressing the "`" (grave) key.
+The controls in free-camera mode are:

-* J - strafe left
+* A - strafe left
-* L - strafe right
+* D - strafe right
-* I - move forward
+* W - move forward
-* K - move backward
+* S - move backward
 * Up arrow - move upwards
 * Down arrow - move downwards
 * Left arrow - rotate left